LA County Sees 20-Fold Increase Of COVID-19 Cases In A Month

 The public health department said Wednesday everyone, regardless of vaccination status, must continue to wear a mask on all public transit and transit hubs, at all health care settings, correctional facilities, shelters and cooling centers, and schools and daycare facilities.

 “To everyone who has lost a friend or loved one to COVID-19, we send you our thoughts and prayer,” said Barbara Ferrer, PhD, MPH, MEd, Director of Public Health.
-“Because of the more infectious Delta variant and the intermingling of unmasked individuals where vaccination status is unknown, unfortunately, we are seeing a surge in cases in LA.”MORE NEWS: Malibu To Offer Free Tree Removal To Help Residents Prepare For Wildfires
+“Because of the more infectious Delta variant and the intermingling of unmasked individuals where vaccination status is unknown, unfortunately, we are seeing a surge in cases in LA.”MORE NEWS: Early-Morning Fire Ravages Classroom At Mound Elementary School In Ventura

 Anyone 12 and older living or working in LA County can get vaccinated against COVID-19.
 Vaccinations are widely available throughout LA County and many sites are open on weekends and have evening hours.